Inside Sri Lanka

 Day 08 Journey to the Indian Ocean

-Today you can put your feet up as we travel some hours south to Yala National Park.
-You’ll stop en route on the Colombo-Badulla highway to marvel at the mighty Diyaluma Falls, tumbling 220 meters down a rocky escarpment.
-You’ll also stop to see a train passing over the dramatic Nine Arches Bridge – a man-made masterpiece close to the town of Ella.
-Finally arriving at your five-star hotel, on the brink of Yala National Park, you’ll have a blissful couple of hours to unwind.
-Take a refreshing dip in the 75-meter pool or book in for a massage at the Balinese-inspired spa before dinner overlooking the ocean.
+You can put your feet up today as you travel some hours south to Yala: Sri Lanka’s premier national park, where local villagers live side-by-side with free-roaming Jungle Book wildlife.
+Arriving at your hotel, on the edge of the park, you’ll have the rest of the afternoon free to unwind.
+Take a refreshing dip in the pool or book in for a massage at the Balinese-inspired spa before dinner overlooking the ocean.
 Get an early night tonight ahead of your early-morning game drive.

 Day 09 Leopard spotting at Yala

 You’ll make a super-early start today to beat the crowds at Yala National Park, home to elephants, crocodiles, aquatic birds – and the highest population density of leopards worldwide.
 Spotting these elusive creatures on a morning game drive is a pinch-me moment; keep your eyes peeled for them and other wildlife (elephants, bears) in the wilderness.
 You’ll hit the hotel pool before moving into the beautiful old trading port of Galle, with lunch along the way.
-In the afternoon, you’ll arrive at The Heritage Galle Fort and explore the 300-year-old UNESCO World Heritage setting.
-Overlooking the Indian Ocean, Galle city is packed with art galleries, grand colonial-Dutch mansions and a thriving craft beer scene: the evening is yours to enjoy.
+Once checked in to your next hotel, you’ll spend the afternoon exploring the 300-year-old UNESCO World Heritage setting.
+Overlooking the Indian Ocean, Galle city is packed with art galleries, grand colonial-Dutch mansions and stylish cafes: the evening is yours to enjoy.

 You’ll have a bit more time to explore Galle this morning, before driving up the coast to the chilled beach area of Kosgoda.
 This will be the final stop of your Sri Lanka trip and it’s well worth the wait.
-Known for its sea turtle conservation project and stunning palm-fringed beach with dreamy sunsets, you’ll be staying in five-star luxury just steps from the sand.
+Known for its stunning palm-fringed beach and dreamy sunsets, you’ll be staying in comfort just steps from the sand.
 Make the most of this idyllic setting for the rest of the day: you can stretch out by the sea or the hotel pool or unfurl at the on-site spa.
-Come evening, head to the hotel’s rooftop lounge and relax with a sundowner to the sound of lapping waves.
+Come evening, head to the hotel bar and relax with a sundowner to the sound of lapping waves.

-Day 11 Baby turtles & a candlelit dinner
+Day 11 Lazy beach living & a candlelit dinner

 More beach life beckons today: enjoy a long, leisurely breakfast at the hotel followed by free time to laze around and soak up the rays in your last full day in paradise.
-In the evening, you’ll gather for a very special visit to Kosgoda’s Turtle Hatchery & Conservation Project.
-Discover how volunteers take care of these endangered marine creatures, then volunteer yourself – as you and your Flash Pack group release baby turtles into the ocean.
-There is one more treat to come, as we drive over to a nearby beach for a private farewell dinner.
+For those who find it hard to sit still, there are optional excursions available.
+If you’re travelling between November and April, wildlife-watching boats head out regularly in search of spinner dolphins, sperm whales and the truly colossal blue whale.
+There’s one more treat to come tonight, as we drive over to a nearby beach for a private farewell dinner.
 Tuck into Sri Lankan seafood platters in the glow of a candlelit beach BBQ, with live DJ music.
 A worthy end to a sensational trip.

 Day 12 Until next time, Sri Lanka